Skip to main content

 To cancel an order, open it and click Cancel Order.
 You’ll need to:

-1. Enter a cancellation reason so you have a record of why
+1. Enter a cancellation reason for the record

 2. Choose a refund option: Full Refund, No Refund, or a Custom Amount